VPAC/superlinux/supercomputingwithlinux.md

 Which is, of course, identical to the command `grep -i 3639992 quakes.csv > 3639992.txt`, but it illustrates the use of multiple redirection.

 In any shell derived from the original Bourne shell (such as bash), redirections can be further modified by placing a number next immediately before the redirector, which affects which stream is being used for redirection.
 These numbers are 0 for standard input, 1 for standard output and 2 for standard error.
+There other file descriptors optionally available (from 3 to 9) which are rarely used (e.g., assigning one of these additional file descriptors to stdin, stdout, or stderr as a temporary duplicate link).

 Standard error is just another output stream.
 Unlike standard output, it provides error messages rather than results.
 Like standard output it is typically sent to the terminal by default, but it can be redirected to a file. e.g., run the ifconfig command on tango, then run it again with the error message redirected.
 As an example, let us try to list a directory that doesn't exist.